Interview: Ask Jimmy Wales What You Will 161

 While I know you do not like ads on Wikipedia, by now you should have created an infrastructure and solutions to problems that could be used by other companies.
 So why not sell the SDK or API or solutions so that you can sustain Wikipedia without begging for donations?

 Sure if you do not want to be rich off of Wikipedia, that is fine.
-I don't consider it noble by any means, but its your choice a
+I don't consider it noble by any means, but its your choice after all.

 Donation with flattr (Score:2)